wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-2!

+-   !begin-bullet!
--   You can use the new `cli.default_num_colors` option to set the default number of ANSI colors, only if ANSI support is otherwise detected.
+    You can use the new `cli.default_num_colors` option to set the default number of ANSI colors, only if ANSI support is otherwise detected.
 See the details in the manual of `num_ansi_colors()`.
     (From cli.)

+    !end-bullet!
+-   !begin-bullet!
--   crayon now install cleanly on R 3.4.x and R 3.5.x on Windows (#131).
+    crayon now install cleanly on R 3.4.x and R 3.5.x on Windows (#131).

+    !end-bullet!

 !end-bullets-2!